 How to supply to us

-The majority of goods and services purchases made by Cardiff Metropolitan University are in accordance with contracts created either by the university itself, through HEPCW or in collaboration with other like-minded public-sector organisations.
+The majority of goods and services purchased by the university are in accordance with contracts created either by the university itself or through HEPCW or in collaboration with other like-minded public-sector organisations.

-Many of the contracts we let as a university are subject to the Public Contracts Regulations (or "EU Rules")
+Many of the contracts we let as a university are subject to the Public Contracts Regulations.

 The university operates a centrally-led procurement structure, with fully devolved ordering.

-Whilst our schools and units have reasonable autonomy in their purchases, the majority of our expenditure falls within the scope of existing supply agreements.
+Whilst our schools and units have reasonable autonomy in their purchases, most of our expenditure falls within the scope of existing supply agreements.
 Where such agreements are in place, our schools and units are required to support them.
 We also expect prospective suppliers to respect both the agreements that are in place and our end-users support of those contracts.
-Consequently, in order to supply to Cardiff Metropolitan University, any potential supplier needs to achieve either 'preferred' or 'approved' supplier status.
+Consequently, in order to supply to the university, any potential supplier needs to achieve either 'preferred' or 'approved' supplier status.

 We aim to ensure all our business is conducted in accordance with our Procurement Business Principles and expect our suppliers to work with the same objectives and ideals.
-The university also fully supports the principles set out in the Welsh Government's Maximising the Impact of Welsh Procurement Policy statement.
+The university also fully supports the principles set out in the Welsh Government's procurement policy statement.

-The E.U.
-Procurement rules apply to all public organisations letting contracts above a certain value, currently £164,176.00 for goods and services.
-Public organisations are obliged to 'advertise' all opportunities worth more than this value threshold in the Official Journal of the European Union ('OJEU').
-These opportunities can be found by searching either the E.U. website or Sell2Wales, the suppliers' element of the Welsh National Procurement Website.
+The Public Contract Regulations apply to all public organisations letting contracts above a certain value, currently £170,781.60 exc.
+VAT for goods and services.
+Public organisations are obliged to 'advertise' all opportunities worth more than this value threshold in the UK's Find a Tender Service (FTS).
+These opportunities can be found by searching either the FTS or Sell2Wales.

-Approved suppliers are those who have convinced us, generally through a competitive quotation exercise, of their suitability to supply the university.
-As with preferred suppliers, unless EU thresholds are exceeded, when undertaking quotation exercises we usually invite suppliers who are registered on Sell2Wales
+Approved suppliers are those who have demonstrated, generally through a competitive quotation or tender exercise, their suitability to supply the university.
+As with preferred suppliers, unless PCR thresholds are exceeded, when undertaking quotation exercises we usually invite suppliers who are registered on Sell2Wales.

 If you are applying for or are invited to be contracted on a consultancy basis, you will probably be presented with our standard consultancy services contract.

-If the contracts are of a high value, then, as with all public organisations, we are required by law to comply with E.U.
-Procurement rules.
-Briefly, these rules require any contracts where the total value over the term of the contract exceeds specified thresholds (these can vary considerably, but for goods and services are currently circa £164,176) to be advertised in advance in the Official Journal of The European Union (OJEU).
+The Public Contract Regulations 2015, known as the PCR, govern how public sector procurement should be undertaken.
+If the value of a proposed contract exceeds certain thresholds then, as with all public organisations, we are required by law to comply with the rules and procedures contained within the PCR.
+Post Brexit, the UK government has adopted and implemented many of the previous rules and regulations of the European Union and these have been transposed into UK legislation.
+The PCR requires any contracts where the total value over the term of the contract exceeds specified thresholds (which do vary considerably, but for goods and services are currently £213, 477 including VAT) to be advertised in advance in the UK’s Find a Tender Service (which has now replaced the Official Journal of the European Union).

-Due to the collaborative nature of HEPCW contracts, the combined spend of the participating universities ensures that virtually all HEPCW contracts exceed the E.U. thresholds, and are let through the E.U.
-Procurement rules process, with the requirement advertised in OJEU.
+Due to the collaborative nature of HEPCW contracts, the combined spend of the participating universities ensures that virtually all HEPCW contracts exceed the PCR thresholds and are let through these processes, with the requirement advertised in FTS.

-As HEPCW is not a legal entity in it's own right, the member institutions share the contacting activity, and therefore any OJEU notice or PIN would be in the name of the 'lead' institution for that contract.
+As HEPCW is not a legal entity in its own right, the member institutions share the contacting activity, and therefore any contract notice or PIN would be in the name of the 'lead' institution for that contract.

 Please visit the HEPCW site for more information and a list of the member institutions.